The EPA provide the following information relating to scare guns.

-Scare guns are devices for producing a loud explosive sound for the purpose of scaring away birds from crops and orchards.
+Under the EPA's Noise Control Guidelines, scare guns are defined as devices for producing a loud explosive sound for the purpose of scaring away birds from crops and orchards.
 Scare guns, also known as gas guns or scatter guns, produce an explosive noise by the ignition of a charge of gas and air.
 Some scare guns rotate after firing so that the next blast is emitted in a different direction, which is intended to increase the surprise effect on birds.

 The rate of firing the scare gun must be carefully considered.
 If the firing rate is set too high, the birds will very quickly become accustomed to the noise.
 However, if set too low, the birds will return from cover after being frightened away and will have time to feed.

 For the guns to be most effective they should be used when the birds are most actively feeding.
-This will normally be in the early morning and late afternoon, but this could be dependent on the species.
+This will normally be in the early morning and late afternoon; but this could be dependent on the species.
 Most scare guns can be fitted with a timer that enables them to be automatically turned on and off.
-Scare guns are not the only method of bird control available.
+Scareguns are not the only method of bird control available.
 Where scare guns cannot be used, other bird controls should be considered by the producer.
-These include:

 - kites, shaped like birds of prey